 Meanwhile, argon gas does not corrode window materials because it is composed of dehydrated molecules and is denser than air.
 This lessens air movement in between panes, reduces condensation and results in less heat transfer.

 Increased Energy Efficiency

-In other words, double-glazed windows with argon gas in between lose less heat than single-pane windows or double-glazed windows filled with air.
-Argon filled windows help minimize the amount of solar radiation passing through the glass during summer, while maintaining a higher indoor temperature during the cold months.
+Argon gas replacement windows also help minimize the amount of solar radiation passing through the glass during summer while maintaining a higher indoor temperature during the cold months.

-Argon gas windows offer improved thermal insulation efficiency by bringing the temperature of the interior window pane closer to room temperature.
-This process essentially reduces drafts and air currents that occur when different temperatures meet.
+When argon gas fills a window, it offers improved thermal insulation efficiency by bringing the temperature of the interior window pane closer to room temperature.
+This process reduces air currents that occur when different temperatures meet.

 Reduced UV Radiation

-Although argon-filled windows by themselves have little effect on the amount of radiation passing through, manufacturers usually apply a low-e coating to at least one of the glass surfaces.
-This coating helps to reduce radiant heat transfer across the air space within an integrated glass unit.
+Although argon-filled windows have little effect on radiation, manufacturers usually apply Low-E coating to at least one of the glass surfaces.
+This helps reduce radiant heat transfer across the air space within the insulated glass units.

 Low-E coatings also block selective sunlight wavelengths from passing through, reducing Solar Heat Gain Coefficient (SHGC), a metric used to measure how well your window unit blocks the heat transmitted by the sun.

 Argon gas can be used in all types of climates and can be installed in any size.
 Whether you have floor-to-ceiling windows or an unusually shaped one in the attic, argon windows can be crafted and fit into all window panes.

 Get High-Quality Argon Gas Filled Windows At Clera